 How does kikuyu get into your lawn in the first place?

 - Seed germinating.
-Birds can drop it in and it can blow in from around the neighborhood.
+Birds can drop it in and it can blow in from around the neighbourhood.

 - Contamination.
 Lawn mowing contractors can bring in stray runners and seed on their mowers which can fall on your lawn and grow

 - Invading runners.
-Underground runners can invade from your neighbors lawns or from nearby parks, gardens and nature strips
+Underground runners can invade from your neighbour's lawns or from nearby parks, gardens and nature strips

 Why is it so hard to control?

 Aside from this, kikuyu has a very neat way of preserving itself when times are tough.
-If it doesn't get enough water or conditions are not favorable, it will go into whats called a drought induced dormancy.
-This means that while it may dry off on the surface and look like its completely dead, as soon as it rains again it can sprout up and start growing again at full tilt.
+If it doesn't get enough water or conditions are not favourable, it will go into what's called a drought-induced dormancy.
+This means that while it may dry off on the surface and look like it's completely dead, as soon as it rains again it can sprout up and start growing again at full tilt.
 This is frustrating when you're trying to kill it because just when you think you've got rid of it, it comes back.